MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/README.md

 There are several recommendations for future analysis that the team would like to make based on their experience working on this project.
 These recommendations include:

-* Finding more cohesive data sets: One of the main challenges the team faced during this project was finding data sets that were cohesive, with rate data that matched population totals.
-It would be helpful to find data sets that are more cohesive and easier to work with.
+* Finding more cohesive data sets: One of the main challenges the team faced during this project was finding data sets that were cohesive, where every variable could be represented as a rate (rather than having a mix of rates and total population numbers).
+A data set exclusively based on variable rates would be a more logical base to begin analysis from.

 * Adding more features to the analysis: While the team had access to a variety of data sets, there is always room for more.
 Adding features like mortgage rates, access to rehab centers, and demographic information could provide valuable insights into the opioid crisis.